 When I first visited New Zealand it was a very short trip, and a very unsuccessful one.
 Every sight I was hoping to see was fraught with problems caused by the weather.
 My friend, James, and myself were determined we’d one day return to complete our sightseeing of the country.
 Years passed, and eventually we started to plan what would be a two week tour of the country.
 Sure, there’s things we wouldn’t see - how can you see all of any country in just two weeks?
-The trick is to fit in the things you really want to see and do.
+The trick is to fit in the things you really want to see and do and work around that.

 The plan we slowly put together would fly into the north island, and then a flight from there to the south island.
 As these are long flights we’d got an extra night in Auckland just in case anything was to go wrong and a delay experienced - at least that way we’d be less likely to miss a flight to Queenstown.

-I guess the main focus of this trip was attempting Milford Sound, and the Tongariro Crossing; but being a big Tolkien fan I absolutely had to include a tour of Hobbiton.
-Now, I realise that is not a real place - you can’t just hop on a plane and visit Middle Earth.
+I guess the main focus of this trip was attempting Milford Sound, and the Tongariro Crossing, but being a big Tolkien fan I absolutely had to include a tour of Hobbiton.
+I realise that is not a real place - you can’t just hop on a plane and visit Middle Earth.
 When ‘The Hobbit’ was filmed they were asked to leave the sets for Hobbiton behind so that it could become a tourist attraction.
 It would have been nice to have visited the WETA Workshop as well, but a detour to Wellington would either add a lot of extra cost, or too many extra days onto an already tight schedule.

 The cruises were the first things we booked, and pretty much every other tour we wanted to do was pre-booked after to ensure there’d be nothing we missed.
 This was then followed with accomodation, and internal flights for the islands as well as car rentals.
 This time I’d be doing most of the driving.
 I made sure I was familiar with what their road signs are, and ensured that I didn’t need anything other than my UK driving license for driving there.